lunarc/lunarc_docs/docs/MATLAB.md

 # MATLAB
-SNIC provides a nationwide set of licenses for the **parallel computing toolbox** (PCT) enabling the use of the MATLAB Distributed Computing Engine (MDCE).
+SNIC provides a nationwide set of licenses for the MATLAB Distributed Computing Server (MDCS).
 There are 500 licenses in total available from the six SNIC centra.
-Each user of MATLAB will be using their home university base-license for MATLAB and any toolboxes therein.
+Each user of MATLAB will be using their home university base-license for MATLAB and any toolboxes therein, specifically the parallel computing toolbox (PCT).

-The MATLAB versions available at lunarc are:
+The MATLAB versions available at Lunarc are:

     Version        Module name